 Live Logic includes a built-in voltmeter always showing the average DC voltage at the scope probe tip.
 This is useful to check power supply levels or high speed PWM outputs.
 LED indicators on each channel indicate signal activity at the probe tip.

-After you have captured a waveform, display annotations can be added to highlight specific characteristics.
-These annotations can be generated automatically using a protocol decoder such as I2C, SPI, RS232, or LIN.
-Annotations can also be placed manually using time marks which display time, notation marks which display a user entered note, or comments which display at the bottom of the waveform.
+After you have captured a waveform, display annotations can be added to highlight specific signal characteristics.
+Annotations include time marks, notation marks, or comments which display at the bottom of the waveform.

 Captured waveforms can be saved by selecting File, Save As... in the Live Logic tool window.
 All data and display annotations are saved to a CSV file.
 The Live Logic CSV file can be opened at any time using the MB-500 application - the MB-500 instrument does not need to be connected to view waveforms.
 The waveform CSV can also be opened in a spreadsheet or custom program to do further timing analysis.